bnybor/drifty/README.md

 ```

 `dt_soft_decoder_out` also carries `c_invalid` and `c_absent`; the hybrid codec
-does not model those and leaves them 0, while the bcjr codec populates them.
+does not model those and leaves them 0, while the max-log-MAP codecs (bcjr and
+maxir) populate them.

 ## Build